sebastian-nunez/stock-pulse/README.md

    - Run the frontend app: `npm run dev`
 4. Open your browser and visit [http://localhost:5173](http://localhost:5173) to access StockPulse.

+**Note:** Service currently relies on `Railway` for database hosting and management.
+You can sign up and host your own instance.
+[Learn more about Railway](https://railway.app/)

 ## Technologies

 - **Languages:** JavaScript, Node.js